cea-hpc/modules/doc/source/module.rst

  If :envvar:`MODULES_COLLECTION_TARGET` is set, a suffix equivalent to the value of this variable will be appended to the stash collection file name.

+ When the :option:`--force` option is set, unload modulefiles anyway even if an evaluation error occurs.

  .. only:: html

     .. versionadded:: 5.2

+    .. versionchanged:: 5.4
+       Option :option:`--force`/:option:`-f` added

 .. subcmd:: stashclear